Z. L. Sung Adventist Academy

 - Gambling and betting on school property

-- Dishonesty, theft, illegal entry, willful deception regarding violation of school regulations or cheating on tests or class work
+- Dishonesty, theft, illegal entry willful deception regarding violation of school regulations or cheating on test or class work

 - Undermining the ideals of the Seventh-day Adventist Church